Already On Google But Not Getting Leads? 3 Google Business Profile Fixes for Vancouver Wellness Practices

 Your city or business niche

-“I worked with Michelle for postpartum coaching in Toronto and it was life-changing.
-She helped me rebuild my confidence, and I’m so grateful I found her through Google!”
+“I worked with Michelle for postpartum therapy in Burnaby and it was life-changing.
+She helped me regulate my nervous system and rebuild my confidence.
+I’m so grateful I found her through Google!”

 My little review hack: Don’t be afraid to guide your clients with your invoice by saying, “It helps if you can share what service you booked and how it helped you.”
 AND include a link to your Google Reviews.